Unravelling the complexity of vulnerability, risk and resilience in flood hazard systems

 In the UK, losses due to natural hazards are primarily attributable to flooding.
 This is amplified globally, with flood-related hazards having increasingly caused detriment to human life and settlement over recent decades.
 Managing this detriment is a complex, inter-disciplinary challenge.
 This complexity cannot, either theoretically or physically, be eliminated when planning for flooding incidents.
 Therefore, the goal of flood hazard management should not be to eliminate complexity from consideration, but rather to harness it.

 Urban settlements currently house 55% of the global population and are particularly vulnerable to flood impact due to their growing size, largely precarious similarity of structures over a diverse topography, their preferential positioning close to coastlines and rivers and overall systematic complexity.
-It is no surprise that future losses from flooded cities are estimated to increase markedly, this loss being rooted in the expected increases in event frequency and magnitude, population density and subsidence.
+It is no surprise that future losses from flooded cities are estimated to increase markedly, this loss being rooted in the expected increases in event frequency and magnitude attributable to climate change, population density and subsidence.
 This means that the development of more accurate flood modelling, coupled with diverse risk analyses, is now seen as an essential goal in developing appropriate support for better management of current and future global flood risk.

-It is widely agreed that the complex inter-dynamics of vulnerability, risk and systematic capacity, in relation to the anthropogenic interface with the natural environment, must be accounted for in the diverse risk analyses required to inform more robust flood models.
+It is widely agreed that the complex inter-dynamics of vulnerability, risk and systematic capacity, in relation to the anthropogenic interface with the natural environment, must be accounted for in the diverse risk analyses required to inform more robust future flood models.

 What we're doing